giffordlabcvr/HCV-GLUE/README.md

 **A web instance of HCV-GLUE incorporating extension layers is hosted by the University of Glasgow and can be accessed [here](http://hcv-glue.cvr.gla.ac.uk)**.

+⚠️ Note: Externally hosted websites may not reflect the latest builds.
+This repository reflects the current state of the resource.

 * * * * *

 ### Key Features